Employee Can Pursue National Origin Discrimination Lawsuit

 The case is Vargas v.
 Michaels Stores, Court No. 8:16-cv-1949-T-33JSS, currently pending in the U.S. District Court for the Middle District of Florida, Tampa Division.

-Contact our multilingual translation service to retain Spanish, Amharic, Korean, Russian, Swahili, Persian, Bosnian, Cantonese legal deposition interpreters for cases dealing with national origin discrimination and other employment-related lawsuits.
+Contact our multilingual translation service to retain Spanish, Amharic, Korean, Russian, Swahili, Persian, Bosnian, Cantonese, Nepali, Somali legal deposition interpreters for video depositions via Zoom and for in-person depositions for the cases dealing with national origin discrimination and other employment-related lawsuits.

-#alllanguagealliance #legaltranslation #discovery #e-discovery #workplacetranslationservices #legaltranslationservices #documenttranslation #denvertranslationservices #certifiedtranslation #lawtranslation #certifieddocumenttranslation #businesslaw #litigation #depositioninterpreters #deposition
+#alllanguagealliance #legaltranslation #workplacetranslationservices #legaltranslationservices #documenttranslation #denvertranslationservices #certifiedtranslation #lawtranslation #certifieddocumenttranslation #depositioninterpreter #Zoomdepositioninterpreter #depositiontranslator

 This legal translation services blog article is provided for informational purposes only and should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.